timothymcmackin/timothymcmack.in/_pages/resume.md

 <li>
 <div class="experienceActionBullet">
-Developed documentation for Shutterstock's public API, SDK, CLI, and UI widgets, using a pipeline to merge OpenAPI reference with manually written examples and task-oriented content.
+Developed documentation for Shutterstock's public API, SDK, CLI, and UI widgets by creating a pipeline to merge OpenAPI reference with manually written examples and task-oriented content.
 For more information and links, see my <a href="./portfolio">portfolio</a> page.
 </div>
 <div class="experienceResultBullet">
 Reduced average partner integration time from 3 months to 1.2 months.
 Partner feedback indicated that documentation was a major factor in getting integrations working quickly.
 </div>
 </li>

 <li>
 <div class="experienceActionBullet">
 Developed and maintained a modular documentation container that builds and publishes documentation for technical teams via GitHub Actions.
 Coded the container, pipeline, deployment code, and tests using Gatsby, GraphQL, React, asynchronous JavaScript, and other open-source tools.
 </div>
 <div class="experienceResultBullet">
 Onboarded documentation for 5 internal services in 2 months and eventually 13 services.